 Click here to see how the Illinois Pesticide Act and USEPA defines "certified applicators."

 The University of Illinois Pesticide Safety Education Program provides training on the general standards exam, the field crops exam and the private applicator exam.
 In 2020/2021, training and testing will be offered on-line.
 More details from the IL Dept of Ag will be coming soon on the on-line testing program.
 To access the on-line training from UI, follow this link: https://emails.illinois.edu/newsletter/245525898.html

 Prior to applying any of these three dicamba products, a certified applicator must complete dicamba specific training.
 This training requirement applies to applications made to soybeans, and to applications on any other crops listed on these product labels.

 Do I need to complete training before I purchase these products?

 Certified applicators (both private and commercial) do not need to complete training to purchase the products, but you must complete training before applying the products.

 What type of dicamba training materials will be accepted in Illinois?

-The registrants of the products (Bayer, BASF, DuPont/Corteva and Syngenta) are providing dicamba specific training classroom, webinars and on-line tutorials.
-Classroom training for the 2019 application season is complete but on-line training is available on the "home" portion of this website.
+The registrants of the products (Bayer, BASF, Corteva and Syngenta) are providing dicamba specific training.
+We expect the training will be on-line or webinars in 2021.
+Please see the training links on the "Home" section of this website.